-Our Young Adult Carer Worker Claire Briston, provides information and support to unpaid carers aged 18-25 who are looking after someone living in Newcastle.
+Our Young Adult Carer Worker provides information and support to unpaid carers aged 18-25 who are looking after someone living in Newcastle.

 Who is a young adult carer?

-If you are aged 18-25 and you are helping to look after someone who has a long-term illness, disability, mental ill-health or addiction who could not manage without your support, you are a young adult carer.
+If you are aged 18-25 and you are helping to look after someone who has a long-term illness, disability, mental ill-health or substance misuse problem who could not manage without your support, you are a young adult carer.

 What support do we offer young adult carers?

-Young adult carers can access all of the support that we have to offer, and you can find lots of useful information on our website.
+Young adult carers can access all of the support that we have to offer, at Newcastle Carers, and you can find lots of useful information on our website.

 Young adult carers have told us that they often face additional challenges because of their age and circumstances.
-So, we have a specialist Young Adult Carer Worker who can provide a tailor made service to meet the needs of carers in this age group.
+So, we have a Young Adult Carer Worker who can give an individual and tailor made service to young adult carers, and therefore meet the needs of this age group.

-An innovative new campaign created by a group of young adults from Newcastle who have a caring role.
-All of the young adult carers involved in creating the #WeCareToo campaign receive support from us.
-They feel that their lives would have been very different if they had received that support sooner; this inspired them to raise awareness about the information, advice and support that is available for carers so that other people in similar situations can get the help they need.
+This innovative campaign was created by a group of young adults who have a caring role.
+All of the young adult carers involved in creating #WeCareToo receive support from us.
+They feel that their lives would have been very different if they had received support sooner.
+This inspired them to raise awareness about the information, advice and support that is available for carers so that others in similar situations can get the help and support they need.
+Part of the campaign involved the young adults sharing their real-life experiences at an event they planned and organised in Newcastle: #WeCareToo Young Adult Carers Awareness Event.
+This event aimed to generate positive change among professionals, including greater recognition of carers and new ways to identify carers.
+The film at the top of the page shows what happened at the event.

 Groups and activities

-We have a Young Adult Carers Group that meet every first and third Wednesday of the month, 6pm - 8pm at our Centre in Byker.
-You can find out the details of the next group meeting by visiting our "What's On" page here.
+Our Young Adult Carers Group usually meet on the first and third Wednesday of the month, 6:00pm – 8:00pm at our Centre in Byker.

 Group activities so far include: